DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 z_{ij} = \frac{p_{ij} - \mu_j}{\sigma_j}
 $$

-Essentially, we treat each raw score as a part of a population of judge $j$'s scores, and transform them into $z$-score.
+Essentially, we treat each raw score as a part of a population of judge $j$'s scores, and transform them into $z$-scores.
 We therefore define the adjusted score as

 $$
 \begin{equation}